 Daffodils are slightly poisonous to deer and rodents, so they aren’t eaten – and can bloom for years.
 You can plant them in open woodlands and they will do fine.
 I grew up with daffodils planted along paths in our woods, and I still delight in the memory of them.
 By the way, if you forced paperwhites this winter, don’t bother planting them outdoors – they’re not hardy here.

 Bulbs are a great investment.
 Most come back year after year, bringing me pleasure each year before the garden gets going.

-Henry Homeyer is a gardening consultant and the author of 4 gardening books.
-His web site is www.Gardening-Guy.com.
+Henry Homeyer is a gardening coach living in Cornish Flat, NH.
+His Web site is www.Gardening-Guy.com.